by T. Austin-Sparks

 Chapter 4 - The Cross and the Ministry of the Unveiled Face

 Thy servant heareth... be not silent, Lord.
 "Wait my soul upon Thee for the quickening word.
 Fill me with the knowledge of Thy glorious will.
 All Thine own good pleasure in Thy child fulfil..."
-Lord this we make our individual prayer.
-No words could better express our desire at this time so we say again: speak, Thy servant heareth.
+Lord, this we make our individual prayer.
+No words could better express our desire at this time.
+So we say again: speak, Thy servant heareth.
 And when Thou dost speak, give us the enlarged heart and the quickened faith to run in the way of Thy commandment, for Thy Name's sake, amen.

 We are well launched into this matter of the place and meaning of the Cross of our Lord Jesus Christ as it is in these various letters of the New Testament.
-There's a wonderful thing about these letters and their message - it is that although they were just the immediate outgoing of the heart of an apostle to companies of the Lord's people here and there, in relation to some existing situation and need, under the Holy Spirit's sovereign government, and all unbeknown to the writer, the apostle, they were documents for the whole dispensation; as much for us as for those to whom they were written.
+There's a wonderful thing about these letters and their message, it is that although they were just the immediate outgoing of the heart of an apostle to companies of the Lord's people here and there in relation to some existing situation and need, under the Holy Spirit's sovereign government (and all unbeknown to the writer, the apostle) they were documents for the whole dispensation; as much for us as for those to whom they were written.

 The apostle did not know that he was writing the Bible.
 He did not realize that people down through thousands of years would be studying every word that he put down, and every syllable that he put down, and would be having their lives affected one way or another throughout all the centuries, and the effects and fruit to appear in the coming eternity.
 He had no idea of that, but the Holy Spirit did.
 And we are found here, a little company, in that sovereign ordering in relation to these writings, these personal letters of a shepherd apostle concerned for the sheep.

 Another thing which we have already indicated, which is quite wonderful, is how that same sovereign Spirit of God governed and controlled the arrangement of these letters.
-Altogether out of chronological order the Holy Spirit saw to it that this one came first, and that one came second, and that one came third, and that one came fourth - in a precise spiritual order - a sequence of wonderful progressiveness in the spiritual life.
+Altogether out of chronological order, the Holy Spirit saw to it that this one came first, and that one came second, and that one came third, and that one came fourth - in a precise spiritual order - a sequence of wonderful progressiveness in the spiritual life.
 We have noted that.

 We have considered the place of the Cross in the letter to the Romans, and how foundational it all is there and all-inclusive of what follows throughout the New Testament.
-And then in such wonderful wisdom and understanding, the Holy Spirit saw to it that the first letter to the Corinthians came next, beginning the break up of the inclusive foundation of the Cross in Romans, to apply it.
+And then, in such wonderful wisdom and understanding, the Holy Spirit saw to it that the first letter to the Corinthians came next, beginning the break up of the inclusive foundation of the Cross in Romans, to apply it.
 And everybody of us here surely has seen that this is the next thing.
 The Cross and the two humanities is something that has got to be settled before you can get any further.
-Everything waits upon the recognition and the response and reaction to this very wonderful thing as the Corinthians (in their condition, perhaps at least six years after the apostle went to them) drew out this letter and in it revealed for all time that there can be and often are, as there was in Corinth, two kinds of Christians.
+Everything waits upon the recognition and the response and reaction to this very wonderful thing as the Corinthians (in their condition, perhaps at least six years after the apostle went to them) drew out this letter and in it revealed for all time that there can be, and often are, as there was in Corinth, two kinds of Christians.

 Two Kinds of Christians

 Christians in two categories: the soulical Christians called the natural, and the spiritual Christians.
 And they are in two very definitely different categories as this letter shows.
 We won't read again to see what the one class is and what the other class is, they are so clearly and definitely defined.
-The one is shown through necessity, the application of the Cross right into the very heart of Christians.
+The one is shown through necessity: the application of the Cross right into the very heart of Christians.
 Yes, right into the history of those who are the Lord's.

-The Cross is called for in a very serious and solemn way in many, many Christians who, like these Corinthians, were Christians, God only knows how they needed the work of the Cross to change them from the one kind of Christian to another, from the one category to the other, from the natural or the merely soulical (which is, in another word, the wholly self kind of Christian) into the spiritual - men and women of the Spirit.
+The Cross is called for in a very serious and solemn way in many, many Christians who, like these Corinthians, were Christians.
+God only knows how they needed the work of the Cross to change them from the one kind of Christian to another, from the one category to the other, from the natural or the merely soulical (which is, in another word, the wholly self kind of Christian) into the spiritual: men and women of the Spirit.

 Now, I'm not staying again to emphasize that distinction.
-It's here and that is the first practical application of the Cross after it's inclusive meaning has been set forth.
+It's here, and that is the first practical application of the Cross after its inclusive meaning has been set forth.
 It's being broken down now, and this, within the whole circle of the meaning of the Cross, this is the first thing that has got to be settled.
 We can't go on until that is settled.

 We're coming this evening to the great transition from the first letter to the second.
 And what a transition it is.
 It's really a progression as well as a transition.
-That is, it's not only a changeover on the same level, it is the development of the new level or kind of Christian.
+That is, it's not only a changeover on the same level, it is the development of the new level, or kind, of Christian.
 A wonderful transition or passing over, a wonderful progression in the spiritual situation and what is now possible.

 Now let me say again, and I trust that you are seeking to take very careful heart notice of what we are saying, because I want to say once more to you dear friends: I am not here just to give you more doctrine, and teaching, and information.
 If God does not carry these things into our being and create a real issue in us, we've failed - this conference or convocation has failed and we would never want to have another one.
 It's very vital that this thing should be ploughed right deep down into us to have its effect.

-So I repeat that this difference, this distinction, which is brought out so clearly and fully in the first letter and I would ask that you go back to your room and read that letter again in the light of what we have pointed out and read it carefully, not only verse by verse, but sentence by sentence, and you will see how true it is that we have, before we can move on, we have to have a settlement about this matter of the distinction that is brought to light in letter number one to the Corinthians.
+So I repeat that this difference, this distinction, which is brought out so clearly and fully is in the first letter.
+And I would ask that you go back to your room and read that letter again in the light of what we have pointed out and read it carefully, not only verse by verse, but sentence by sentence, and you will see how true it is that we have, before we can move on, we have to have a settlement about this matter of the distinction that is brought to light in letter number one to the Corinthians.
 There's got to be a settlement with us about this: a recognition of the fact that there are two kinds of Christians possible.
 One kind: a purely soulical type of Christian; they are a fact.
 And another type: a truly Holy Spirit kind of Christian.
 Very distinct are these kinds.
 And the fact of that difference has got first of all to be faced, settled, accepted, before we can go any further.

-The Lord won't get us any further until we've recognized it as a fact revealed in the Word of God that you can be what Paul calls carnal or spiritual; natural, soulical, or people of the Spirit.
+The Lord won't get us any further until we've recognized it as a fact revealed in the Word of God, that you can be what Paul calls carnal or spiritual; natural, soulical, or people of the Spirit.
 Of course we could spend a lot of time on that, but we have tried just to touch on it, to indicate what is meant by it.

 No, let me pause, may I pause to just add this word.
 A truly spiritual person (that is, a person who is governed and led by the Holy Spirit, who lives in the Spirit) is one who brings everything to the Lord to ask His mind about it.
-Even your dress and anything else about your personal presence - your manner, your behaviour, your talk, or your silence - a great deal of soulishness is in just chatter, frittering away the values of eternal meanings by just standing around those that talk.
-You know the Cross needs very really to be planted right into the tongue of many Christians.
+Even your dress and anything else about your personal presence - your manner, your behaviour, your talk, or your silence.
+A great deal of soulishness is in just chatter, frittering away the values of eternal meanings by just standing around those that talk.
+You know, the Cross needs very really to be planted right into the tongue of many Christians.
 And not mischievous tongues essentially, not evil tongues essentially, but just tongues that are not controlled by the Holy Spirit.
 The power of the Spirit to be quiet and silent when it's right to do so.
 That's what I mean.

-You don't believe in the inspiration of scripture do you?
+You don't believe in the inspiration of Scripture, do you?
 Do you?
-Oh, wait a minute: "Let the women adorn themselves in modest apparel."
-Do you believe in the inspiration of scripture?
+Oh, wait a minute: "Let the women adorn themselves in modest apparel".
+Do you believe in the inspiration of Scripture?
 Look at the vast number of our Christian girls who dress in a shameful way, just attracting attention to themselves, making themselves, just, you know, the [soul impact] that's in sensuality; Christian girls.
 "Dress in modest apparel...".
 You know, I could say a lot about all that sort of thing, a spiritual person will go to the Lord about it.
 These are such practical matters.
 [To each] in dress, "Lord, is this glorifying to Thee?"
 The Holy Spirit is able just to put His finger upon things like that, all sorts of things, a thousand and one things, and make us aware there's something not quite right in this or that.
 We're a little bit uncomfortable about something, we don't know what it is, and then we go to the Lord.
 What is it?
 It's just that.

 I remember, many years ago now, a dear woman came to us.
-She was from a Roman Catholic background, she was in a very affluent position in a large business house in London as the chief buyer.
+She was from a Roman Catholic background.
+She was in a very affluent position in a large business house in London as the chief buyer.
 She cut her hair short and wore an abundance of decorations and, you know, all the rest, and her dress.
 She came to us, she was troubled about her spiritual well-being.
 She stayed in our guest house.
 No one said anything; she was in such contrast to the simplicity and modesty, and no one said a word.
 She stayed on, went to her business and came back each day.
 Presently we noticed that she was letting her hair grow; it looked not too good, you know, to begin with!
 And then we noticed that some of these earrings were missing, and other changes were taking place.
 Not so many months passed before she was altogether changed.
 Mark you, not shoddy, not careless, but nice; really nice, good in dress and appearance.
 Then was the time to say, "What made you change your dress?
 Why did you do those things?"
 She said, "The Lord just spoke to me about it."
 She said, "If anybody of you had ever mentioned that, I would have walked out and never come back again!
 The Lord spoke to my heart."

 She became a servant of the Lord, she's now in India serving the Lord, she's been there many years, but she was staying before that.
-She's serving the Lord in India, some here know her; moving on in years now, in her eighties.
+She's serving the Lord in India, some here know her; she's moving on in years now, in her eighties.
 But it was something, a product of a walk with the Lord in the spirit.
-Do you understand what I mean by a spiritual person?
-Who does not offend the Spirit of God.
+Do you understand what I mean by a spiritual person who does not offend the Spirit of God?
 Well, have I said too much?
 I told you last night that you were going to be hurt, well, if it hurts, I trust it's the Holy Spirit and you will say, "Go on, Lord, go on, don't You spare anything".

 Well now, I've indicated in that way so briefly and imperfectly, what we were talking about: the difference between a soulical (and that is not necessarily an unsaved person, but a soulical Christian) and a really spiritual person.
-And until that difference is recognized, seen, and accepted and we have had a transaction with the Lord about it and said to the Lord, "Now Lord, if that's the truth - it's in the Word and I believe it must be true, I commit myself to You to be made a truly spiritual child of God in all that that means."
+And until that difference is recognized, seen, and accepted, and we have had a transaction with the Lord about it and said to the Lord, "Now Lord, if that's the truth - it's in the Word and I believe it must be true - I commit myself to You to be made a truly spiritual child of God in all that that means."
 You've got to do that and then you can pass into the second letter to the Corinthians.

 You see, the Cross comes in there doesn't it?
 The Cross comes in.
 My, yes, it's the Cross indeed when it touches us in these matters, very practical matters.
 It's the Cross.
 That is the transition as a fact.
 Now we have to go on to consider the nature of the transition and its necessity.
 And the second letter to the Corinthians is occupied with what?
 It is the ministry of the Lord's people.